 This is important: confidence is per-execution, not per-workflow.

-The Three Approval Modes
+The Three Review Modes

-Always Approve
+Always Review

 Every execution requires human review, regardless of confidence.
 Use this for high-stakes actions where the cost of a mistake outweighs the cost of manual review.

 Good candidates: Sending invoices, processing refunds, publishing content, modifying financial records.
+We’ve broken down which AI actions need human approval (and which don’t) in more detail if you’re unsure where a step belongs.

-Never Approve
+Never Review

 Every execution proceeds automatically, regardless of confidence.
 Use this for actions where mistakes are trivial to correct and have no external impact.